MoseleyBioinformaticsLab/BaMORC/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 note
+0 errors | 0 warnings | 1 note

-Remove jpredapir dependency.
-I remove the sample_genertor function instead I saved the external data in the inst/extdata.
+correct the error of calculate_MSE, and double check the spelling, there's no mispelling.
+The suggestions from CRAN is not needed to change, they are special terms specify for NMR community.
+BaMORC (15:116)--> correct
+Biomolecular (15:529) --> correct
+NMR (4:41, 15:56, 15:189, 15:481, 15:542) --> correct